grinsteindavid/ai-agent-code-analyzer/README.md

 - Generates a concise summary of findings
 - Adds the summary to the conversation history

-## Special Focus: Web Search Implementation
+## Special Focus: Key Features

+### 1. Web Search Implementation

-The web search tool (`web_search`) stands out as a particularly useful feature:
+The web search tool (`web_search`) provides powerful web research capabilities:

 - Uses DuckDuckGo Lite to avoid rate limiting issues
 - Parses HTML responses with Cheerio to extract structured results
 - Returns search results with titles, URLs, descriptions, and display URLs
 - Can be customized with a maximum number of results parameter

+### 2. Information Display

+The show info tool (`show_info`) enhances the user experience:

+- Uses chalk for colored console output
+- Provides visual indicators with emoji prefixes based on message type
+- Supports various message types: info, success, warning, error, and debug
+- Makes complex information more digestible with formatted output

+### 3. Action Summaries

+The action summary feature (`getLastActionSummary`) improves transparency:

+- Provides immediate feedback after each tool execution
+- Summarizes what was accomplished in natural language
+- Creates a more conversational and intuitive experience
+- Helps track progress through complex multi-step operations

 ## System Design Principles